trphume/seatlect-services/database/README.md

 {
   name: String,
   description: String,
-  image: String,
-  items: Array<String>
+  items: Array<String>,
+  default: Boolean
 }
 ```

-- **name** - This uniquely identifies a menu template within the array of other menu in business object
+- **name** - This uniquely identifies a menu template within the array of other menu in the business object
 - **description** - Short description of the menu template
-- **image** - Image resource url
 - **items** - Array of menu_item name which can be found in menu_items array in the business object
+- **default** - If true indicates that this menu should be on display in the mobile application

 #### `menu_item`